prasanabala27/M1_Movie_Ticket_Booking_App/1_Requirements/README.md

 # Requirements
 ## Introduction
- This system is basically aimed to provide information of the movie and schedule cutomer.The system enables the user to Book tickets,Cancel tickets,View all booking records
+ This system is basically aimed to provide information of the movie.The system enables the user to Book tickets,Cancel tickets,View all booking records
 # SWOT ANALYSIS
 ## Strength